tonyatoms/MPDC_site/content/en/board.md

 This year I've been busy as part of the leadership team of the McKinley Park Community Garden as we've relocated to the new site in McKinley Park.
 I am also one of MPDC founders - involved since before it existed as a named group.
 I'm a particpant in the McKinley Park Stewardship days (not just because of the doughnuts) , Ward cleanup events and a customer of the Farmer's Market.
 I consider it a huge blessing to be able to live here.

-By trade I am a software developer and have been contributing those talents to the project by designing, maintaining and hosting this web site (using 100% free and open source tools).
+I've been a professional software developer for nearly 20 years, currently at the awesome [Yaro](https://goyaro.com).
+I have been contributing those talents to the MPDC by designing, maintaining and hosting this web site using 100% free and open source tools.

 ## John Belcik